Jadashi97/Javascriptbasics/my_jsnotes-1.md

 # Functions
   - group of related statements
      - use the keyword function to declare it
-     - user function expression var, let or const to declare it
+     - use function expression var, let or const to declare it
      - the IIFE(Immediately Invoked Function Expression) a.k.a anonymous function
 # Functions VS methods
   - A method is a fuction within a class